 Alluvial forest in Havelland

 The Lower Havel is one of the most important wetlands in Europe.
-For decades it has been straightened, dyked, wet meadows drained and side arms removed.
-This resulted in the loss of habitat for countless animal species.
-Nevertheless, it is still a unique fauna and flora in Central Europe with about 1,000 endangered and protected species.
+For decades, it has been straightened, dyked, wet meadows have been drained and side arms removed.
+This resulted in the loss of habitat for countless species.
+Nevertheless, it is still a unique fauna and flora in Central Europe with about 1,000 endangered and protected species living here.

 With a sum of 50,000 euros, the Daniel Schlegel Environmental Foundation has made it possible to reforest five hectares of floodplain forest.
 5,500 trees were planted along the “Salzhavel” meadows, on the Gülper Havel and on a foreshore south of Parey.
 These include around 3,500 willow species such as almond willow, purple willow, salt willow, eared willow and some black alder, as well as fluttering elms, field elms, ash trees, European hornbeams, English oaks and wild apple trees.

-The measures will make previously inaccessible areas of the banks and water bodies habitable again for plants and animals.
+The measures will make previously inaccessible areas of the banks and water sections habitable again for plants and animals.
 In addition, improved natural dynamics of the water will form various structures such as reed fringes, sandbanks, break-off edges and the like.
 The floodplains are regularly flooded again.
-The optimised conditions create important habitats so that many animal species return.
+The optimised conditions create important habitats so that many animal species are now returning.